-These factors include face-to-face or telephone contacts with persons not in the supervisory chain.
+These factors include face-to-face and telephone contacts with persons not in the supervisory chain.
 Levels described under this factor are based on what is required to make the initial contact, the difficulty of communicating with those contacted, and the setting in which the contact takes place.
 Above the lowest level, points should be credited under this factor only for contacts which are essential for successful performance of the work and which have a demonstrable impact on the difficulty and responsibility of the work performed.
 In General Schedule occupations, the purpose of the contacts may range from factual exchanges of information to situations involving significant or controversial issues and differing viewpoints, goals, or objectives.

-Contacts at level 3 are with high-level managers and administrators within the agency.
+At level 3, contacts are with high-level managers and administrators within the agency.
 Contacts outside of the agency are with individuals representing other agencies, the press, contractors, public interest groups, Congressional committees, the academic community, and the business community.
-The appellant's contacts fully meet level 3 in that he has personal contacts with high level managers and administrators within [the large organization] headquarters and field levels, Army and Defense managers, the press, contractors, and public interest groups.
+The appellant's contacts include members of the business community, contractors, the press, and universities.
+Level 3 is fully met.